 Prior to her appointment as the director, Legal Advice and Representation in 2009, she was the director of Public Legal Information and Applications from 2005 to 2008.
-In addition to her work as the vice president of LSS's Legal Advice and Representation Services Division, Heidi is also the project lead on the Justice Innovation Transformation Initiatives.
+In addition to her work as the vice president of Legal Aid BC's Legal Advice and Representation Services Division, Heidi is also the project lead on the Justice Innovation Transformation Initiatives.

 Finance and Corporate Services

-Manages LSS finance, information technology, facilities, administrative, and audit functions
+Manages our finance, information technology, facilities, administrative, and audit functions

 Departments: Audit and Investigation; Finance and Administration; Information Technology

 Chris joined Legal Aid BC (Legal Services Society) in April 2018 after several years of running his own consulting company that provides financial and governance advice to profit and not-for-profit businesses around BC.

 Prior to that, he held senior financial positions at a complex-care hospital and hospice in the Lower Mainland and at an organization that oversees funding for sustainable development projects in First Nations communities.

-Earlier in his career, Chris stepped away from leadership roles in several of Canada’s largest, publically held technology firms to take positions in the not-for profit-sectors.
+Earlier in his career, Chris stepped away from leadership roles in several of Canada’s largest, publicly held technology firms to take positions in the not-for profit-sector.
 He wanted to contribute to change in the lives of marginalized peoples by assisting organizations to develop enduring financial efficiencies and governance practices.

 He holds a Bachelor of Commerce degree from the University of Alberta, a Chartered Professional Accountant designation, and a Chartered Director designation from McMaster University and the Conference Board of Canada.

 Chris is a strong believer in serving marginalized communities and is the past chair of the MPA Society, which provides support to people with mental illness.

-As vice president, Finance and Corporate Services, Chris is responsible for leading the society’s financial operations including transactions, central support services and audit and information systems.
+As vice president, Finance and Corporate Services, Chris is responsible for leading the organization’s financial operations including transactions, central support services and audit and information systems.

 Manages Parents Legal Centres, implementation of the Reconciliation Action Plan, engagement with Indigenous communities

 Gail Murray has dedicated her career to making a positive impact on the lives of Indigenous people by following her passion for economic and community development, education, training, financial management and social justice.
 She has over 22 years of experience working directly with a variety of clients including First Nations, government and corporations.